opensrp/fhircore/docs/index.md

 In addition to the Android App, Admin Dashboard, and Analytics Dashboard, OpenSRP uses a number of tools as described in the diagram below:

 ![](/img/opensrp-platform-flow.png)

-For more detail, continue to reading [Android App Engineering](/engineering-android-app/introduction)